Aconitum carmichaelii

 Aconitum carmichaelii is a species of flowering plant of the genus Aconitum, family Ranunculaceae.
-It is native to East Asia and eastern Russia.
+It is native to China and northern Vietnam in East Asia.
 It is commonly known as Chinese aconite, Carmichael's monkshood or Chinese wolfsbane.
 In Mandarin Chinese, it is known as fùzǐ (附子; meaning daughter root, or lateral root) and as wūtóu (烏頭; lit. "black head", referring to tuberous mother root, or root tuber); while in Japanese it is named torikabuto (鳥兜; (literally "bird-hat") after a type of ceremonial phoenix headdress, worn during the shamanic Kagura dance of the miko).

 Description

 Growing to 1.2 m tall by 30 cm wide, it is an erect perennial, with 3- to 5-lobed ovate, leathery leaves.
 Dense panicles of blue flowers are produced in late summer and autumn.

 It is valued as a garden plant, and numerous cultivars have been developed, of which 'Arendsii' and 'Kelmscott' (Wilsonii Group) have gained the Royal Horticultural Society's Award of Garden Merit.
+This plant is sometimes mislabeled as the summer-flowering Aconitum fischeri in the horticultural industry.